radareorg/radare2-book/configuration/evars.md

 ### scr.seek

-This variable accepts an expression, a pointer (eg. eip), etc. If set, radare will set seek position to its value on startup.
+This variable accepts a full-featured expression or a pointer/flag (eg. eip).
+If set, radare will set seek position to its value on startup.

 ### cfg.fortunes